2016 Selangor FA season: August

 On 3 August, Selangor suffered its second loss in the league at the hands of T–Team, with a goal by Makan Konate deciding the match.

 Three days later, Selangor once again failed to reach the victory after losing 1–0 to Kedah in the 17th league match at Darul Aman Stadium.
 The only goal scored from the home team came from Bang Seung-Hwan.
 With the loss, this is the team's third defeat in the league and gather fourth straight defeat overall, including a 1–0 loss to Pahang in the Malaysia Cup, 30 July.

-The next day, Selangor officially made the decision to terminate the contract coach Zainal Abidin Hassan, following the team's dismal performance fallen four times in a row in the last four games.
+The next day, Selangor officially made the decision to terminate the contract with coach Zainal Abidin Hassan, following the team's diminishing performance in the last four consecutive games.
 Assistant coach K. Gunalan will serve as interim coach until Selangor find a permanent replacement.

 On 9 August after the dismissal of Zainal Abidin, The Red Giants continued their Malaysia Cup campaign in the fourth match of the group stage, and finally clinched victory after beating Pahang 3–0 at home.
 Patrick Wleh scored a hat-trick to ensure the victory for the Red Giants, and become the first player to score a hat-trick for the team this season.

 In the fifth match of the Malaysia Cup group stage, played on 12 August, Selangor defeated Kelantan 4–1 at the Sultan Muhammad IV Stadium.
 The goal given by Wan Zaharulnizam for Kelantan did not last long, as goals from Hadi Yahya, Patrick Wleh and a brace from Gopinathan gave Selangor win.
 The victory sealed their place in the quarter-finals.

 On 16 August, back to the Super League campaign, Selangor could only draw 1–1 with Terengganu at home, with goals by Ashaari Shamsuddin (64th minute) for Terengganu and Andik Vermansyah (84th minute) for Selangor.
 The failure of the team to achieve a win in five league games, saw them now down to fourth in the league table.

 On 20 August, Selangor played last match of the 2016 Malaysia Cup group stage, against Kuala Lumpur at Selayang Stadium (away).
 The Red Giants managed to get a 1–1 draw with the goal being scored by Hazwan Bakri, ensuring their in the top spot of Group B.

 On 23 August, Selangor visited Sarawak in the matchday 19 of the league.
 After the scoring from Sarawak foreign players Juninho, a goal from Adam Nor Azlin was not enough to bring the victory against the home team.
 The match finishing in a 1–1 draw.

 On 28 August, Selangor defeated PKNS at the Shah Alam Stadium with a 3–4 win in their Malaysia Cup first leg encounter to move closer to qualifying for the semi-finals.
 Ugo Ukah, Hazwan Bakri, Gopinathan and Olivi scored for Selangor.